JoANeS86/Python/modules/module_4.md

     ndim: A NumPy attribute used to check the number of dimensions of an array. reshape(): NumPy method used to change the shape of an array.

+## Pandas

+Pandas' key functionality is the manipulation and analysis of tabular data (data that is in the form of a table).

+NumPy is capable of many of the tasks that Pandas covers, but Pandas provides a simple interface that allows you to display your data as rows and columns.

+Core Pandas object classes are DataFrames and Series.

+If I want to select rows or columns by index, I'll need to use iloc[] (stands for "integer location"):

+    iloc[]: A way to indicate in Pandas that you want to select by integer-location-based position.

+Then, loc[] is similar to iloc[], but instead of selecting Pandas rows and columns by index, it selects them by name.